Profile pages of 30NOW Facilitators and Speakers

 Origin: Vipassana comes from the Theravada Buddhist tradition, which spread mainly in countries such as Myanmar (formerly Burma), Thailand, Sri Lanka and parts of Southeast Asia.

-Meaning: Vipassana means “insight” or “clear perception” in Pali, an ancient Indian language.
-It focuses on developing insight into the true nature of reality through attentive observation of bodily sensations, emotions and mental processes.
+Meaning: Vipassana means "insight" or "clear perception" in Pali, an ancient Indian language.
+It focuses on developing insight into the true nature of reality through mindful observation of bodily sensations, emotions, and mental processes.

 Meditation Practice: Vipassana emphasizes observing the breath, body sensations and thoughts without judging them.
 This helps develop awareness, concentration and breaking illusions and identifications.